-For questions concerning your Defined Contribution Plan, you can contact TIAA at 800-897-1026 or visit www.tiaa.org/ri.

-New hires are automatically enrolled in a target date fund, but changes can be made by logging into your account and changing your investment options.
+For questions concerning your Defined Contribution Plan, you can contact TIAA at 800-842-2252 or visit www.tiaa.org/ri.
+New hires are automatically enrolled in TIAA's RetirePlus Select fund based on one's age, but changes can be made by logging into your account and changing your investment options.